russell-crooms/skilled/README.md

 >
 ## Overview
 >
-> - Skilled is a simple website built with React JS, HTML, and CSS.
+> Skilled is a simple website built with React JS, HTML, and CSS.
 This project focuses on replicating a mockup design as closely as possible, providing practice in building and developing React applications while adhering to a deisgn template.
 >
-## Technolties Used
+## Technologies Used
 >
 > ** Frontend:
 >